jimmynicol/image-resizer/README.md

 ## Metadata requests

-`image-resizer` can return the image metadata as an json endpoint:
+`image-resizer` can return the image metadata as a json endpoint:

 * `http://my.cdn.com/path/to/image.png.json`

-Metadata is removed in all other image requests by default, unless the env var REMOVE_METADATA is set to `false`.
+Metadata is removed in all other image requests by default, unless the env var `REMOVE_METADATA` is set to `false`.

 ## Heroku Deployment